Deep learning enabled strategies for modelling of complex aperiodic plasmonic metasurfaces of arbitrary size

 Therein we assume that optical interactions are predominantly short-range, hence that the dressed polarizability of a nano-structure is mainly defined by its close vicinity.
 In other words, we presume that nanostructures at larger distances have little to no impact on the local optical field.
 This assumption is undoubtedly false in case of a wave propagating in the plane of the nanostructures.
 On the other hand, for the normal incidence considered here, our hypothesis is likely to be justified.
-In prior tests we found that an interaction range of $\pm 500\,$nm for a wavelength of $\lambda_0=635\,$nm leads to good results with accuracies around $2$-$3$\%.
+In prior tests we found that an interaction range of $\pm 500\,$nm for a wavelength of $\lambda_0=635\,$nm leads to good results with average accuracies around $2$-$3$\%.
 Thus our choice of an input area of $1\times 1\,$\textmu m$^2$.
 An analysis of the local approximation accuracy as function of the interaction range is given in the \manualref{SI, section E}, where we also provide an error-map for the comparison of full-structure simulation and network-based sequential evaluation, given in figure~\ref{fig:neural_network_model}c.